ledpup/ClimateExplorer/blog/_posts/2024-06-02-the-rest-of-the-world.markdown

 ## Criterion 3 - data resolution

 A downside of GHCNm is that it is monthly temperature records, not daily.
-We'd still prefer a daily record but haven't been able to find one that also fits in well with the other criteria.
-Another downside is that it's monthly mean, not maximum and minimums temperatures.
+We would prefer a daily record but have not found one that also fits with the other criteria.
+Another downside is that GHCNm is monthly mean, not maximum and minimums temperatures.
 Temperature gauge recording traditionally records the minimum and maximum.
 GHCNm has averaged the minimum and maximum and then averaged to a monthly value.
 This means some of the interesting graphs (e.g., number of days of frost) aren't available.

 As the data is monthly mean, we only need 12 values for the year, rather than the 730 values we have for stations with daily minimums and maximums.
 Therefore, storage space limitations disappear if we use GHCNm.
 When we include the adjusted (GHCNm call this QCF) and unadjusted (QCU) records, that's still only 24 values a year.